ChrisWhealy/geo_server/README.md

 Within the server, there is a child server for each country listed in the [GeoNames countryInfo.txt](http://download.geonames.org/export/dump/countryInfo.txt) file.

 Within each country server, town and city information is divided up amongst a set of dedicated child processes according to the first character of the town/city's name; therefore, setting the `starts_with` query string parameter to `true` will return a result set much faster because each country server knows it need only send the query to the child process dedicated to handling towns/cities starting with the first letter of the `search_term`.

+##   Admin Interface

+The admin interface of this geo-server is accessed by adding `/server_info` to the deployed URL.
+Currently, no authentication is required to access this page.

+Even though the geo-server as a whole is started, each country server must be started manually.
+Failure to start any country servers will result in all search queries returning an empty array!
+The manual start up of country servers was added to avoid the app crashing on start up due to a memory usage spike that takes place when each country's [ZIP file](http://download.geonames.org/export/dump/) is unzipped.

+All country servers can be started - except for the United States!
+This ZIP file is currently too large to unzip within the current 2GB instance limit.
+When this limit is raised to 4GB, this issue should no longer be a problem.